Deepakkasyapa11/stock-sentiment-pipeline/README.md

-# 📈 MarketPulse: Real-Time Stock Sentiment Pipeline
+ffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff# 📈 MarketPulse: Real-Time Stock Sentiment Pipeline

 A high-performance data engineering pipeline that correlates real-time financial news sentiment with stock price movements.
 An Enterprise-grade data engineering pipeline and full-stack application that correlates real-time financial news sentiment with market movements.
 This project demonstrates a production-ready Modular Monorepo architecture, combining Python data engineering with a TypeScript/React ecosystem.